AddEventInc/add-to-calendar-button/README.md

 ### Awesome features
 - Works with **all major calendar services** (Apple, Google Calendar, Outlook, Outlook (online), Office 365, Yahoo)
 - **Use** for websites and apps.
 For e-mails, use our [add-to-calendar links](https://www.addevent.com/solutions/share-events) on AddEvent.com
 - **Time zone and daylight saving time compatible**.
-Makes sure date/time is correct across time zones.
+Make sure date/time is correct across time zones.
 - **Supports**: Normal events, recurring events, fluid events, event reminders, include attendees, busy or free state.
 - **Touch- and user-friendly**: Designed and tested to work with desktops, tablets and mobile devices.
 Optimized for touch devices, user-friendly and easy to understand calendar options.
 - **Keyboard Accessible**: Fully keyboard accessible.
 WAI compliant (W3C).
 Useful to people with disabilities.
 Accessibility is required by law in many countries.
 - **No dependencies**: Written in pure javascript.
 No need to install anything on your server.
 Using backwards compatible technologies to support older browsers (down to IE6).
 - **Legal**: Fully GDPR, CCPA, and LGPD compatible
 - **Design**: Download a predefined theme or customize the design to fit your needs with simple CSS changes
-- **Centralized end-point**: Historically the calendar vendors update/change their calendar software one or twice per year.
+- **Centralized end-point**: Historically the calendar vendors update/change their calendar software a couple of times per year.
 With AddEvent as a centralized end-point, it's our task to make sure everything is working and not your task.
-- **Free**: It's free, super realiable, and proven by millions of people ❤️ (we also offer a paid version with awesome technical support)
+- **Free**: It's free, super reliable, and proven by millions of people ❤️ (we also offer a paid version with awesome technical support)

 ## Demo